schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 end;
 {% endhighlight %}

 But, this is not needed.
 We know that setting every even value will just yield a bit pattern of alternating ones and zeros 101010101.
-We do have a special case though 2 itself is not prime and of course 0 and 1 are not prime numbers either.
+We do have a special case though; 2 is not prime and, of course, 0 and 1 are not prime numbers either.
 Since binary 1010<sub>2</sub> is just hexadecimal 5<sub>16</sub> we can set all blocks to `$5555555555555555` except for the very first block.
 The only difference for the first block is that the first 4 bits would be 011<sub>2</sub> or 3<sub>16</sub>.
 So, we can set the first block to `$5555555555555553`

  {% highlight pascal %}
 FValueBitField[0] := $5555555555555553;